Closed | 11 September – 11 October |

-The award supports the research needs of early career faculty from diverse and/or underrepresented backgrounds (e.g. racial/ethnic minorities, those with disabilities) who do not have substantial start-up funds or grant support from other agencies.
+The award supports the research needs of early career faculty from diverse and/or underrepresented backgrounds (racial/ethnic minorities, sexual orientiation, disability, etc) and early career faculty who do not have substantial start-up funds or grant support from other agencies.

-*Preference will be given to applicants who have developed a successful career in a high/upper- middle income country and have taken up academic positions in their home country within Asia-Pacific or Latin America.
+Preference will be given to applicants who have developed a successful career in a high/upper- middle income country and have taken up academic positions in their home country.
 The Rising Stars Awards replaces what was previously known as the Return Home Fellowships.

 Applicants must currently hold academic positions within the US or Canada.